 The following is a discussion of the material U.S. federal income tax consequences of the APL Merger that may be relevant to APL common unitholders and TRP common unitholders.
+Unless otherwise noted, the legal conclusions set forth in the discussion relating to the consequences of the APL Merger to APL and its unitholders are the opinion of Wachtell, Lipton, Rosen & Katz, counsel to APL, as to the material U.S. federal income tax consequences relating to those matters.
+Unless otherwise noted, the legal conclusions set forth in the discussion relating to the consequences of the APL Merger to TRP and its unitholders are the opinion of Vinson & Elkins L.L.P., counsel to TRP, as to the material U.S. federal income tax consequences relating to those matters.
 This discussion is based upon current provisions of the Code, existing and proposed Treasury regulations promulgated under the Code (the "Treasury Regulations") and current administrative rulings and court decisions, all of which are subject to change, possibly with retroactive effect.
 Changes in these authorities may cause the tax consequences to vary substantially from the consequences described below.